MikeBrawley/TempLogger/README.md

 Install Initial State

-$ cd /home/pi/ $ \curl -sSl https://get.initialstate.com/python -o - | sudo bash
+$ cd /home/pi/

+$ \curl -sSl https://get.initialstate.com/python -o - | sudo bash

 To set the TempLogger to auto run

-$ sudo nano crontab -e
+$ sudo crontab -e

 Add the following line to the bottom of the file